CamilleA3/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
-Using statistics to gain insight and create visualizations from dataset
+# Exploratory-Data-Analysis: Using statistics to gain insight and create visualizations from dataset
+# Background
+# Objective
+Quick Questions:
+-
+-
+-
+# Dataset Background
+# Analysis
+# Visualization
+# Summary